-A healthy DSR is especially important for those who are not a first time home buyer.
+A healthy DSR is especially important for those who are not first-time home buyers.
 Most second-time purchasers obtain a 70-80% home loan – the higher your DSR, the better your chances are at securing a higher margin of financing.

-TIP: Bank Negara Malaysia has recently lowered the Overnight Policy Rate (OPR) to 1.75%.
+TIP: TIP: In September 2022, Bank Negara Malaysia increased the Overnight Policy Rate (OPR) to 2.25% from 2.50%.
 The OPR has a domino effect on home loan interest rates, hence you can expect to enjoy cheaper home loans in 2020.
-However, make sure to shop around and compare rates between banks before settling on a certain loan product as a lower Base Rate offered by one bank does not necessarily mean that it has the lowest Effective Lending Rate.
+However, make sure to shop around and compare rates between banks before settling on a certain loan product, as a lower Base Rate offered by one bank does not necessarily mean that it has the lowest Effective Lending Rate.

 2. Decide which property type to invest in